You are here

 If you encounter unusually defensive colonies of bees that you suspect may be AHBs, contact the Bureau of Plant Industry in the Mississippi Department of Agriculture and Commerce.
 The methods of control discussed in this article will work against AHBs, but the aggressive nature of AHBs makes it much more important to have appropriate protective equipment, as well as bee-handling experience and knowledge, and to take all appropriate precautions.

 Additionally, public-safety concerns require a larger safety perimeter for keeping people and animals from being harmed by the bees during the removal process.
-It is recommended that people, pets, and farm animals within a 300-yard radius go inside shelter BEFORE a beekeeper tackles AHBs.
-If you suspect you may be dealing with a colony of AHBs, or an especially aggressive colony of European honey bees, you should strongly consider seeking the assistance of a professional pest-control company that has experience in controlling stinging insects.
+It is recommended that people, pets, and farm animals within a 300-yard radius take shelter before a beekeeper tackles AHBs.
+If you suspect you may be dealing with a colony of AHBs, or an especially aggressive colony of European honey bees, you should strongly consider seeking the assistance of a professional pest control company that has experience in controlling stinging insects.

-By Jeffrey W. Harris, PhD, Associate Extension/Research Professor, and Blake Layton, PhD, Extension Professor, Biochemistry, Molecular Biology, Entomology, and Plant Pathology.
+By Jeffrey W. Harris, PhD, Associate Extension/Research Professor, Agricultural Science and Plant Protection, and Blake Layton, PhD, Extension Professor (retired), Biochemistry, Molecular Biology, Entomology, and Plant Pathology.

 Print Friendly, PDF & Email